Algebraic Cycle Loci at the Integral Level: Recollections from Cycle Theory

 \subsection{Compatibility with Filtrations}

-It will not be enough that the sections induced by algebraic cycles and global Galois-invariant classes be flat, and we will need additional compatibility with both the Hodge filtration and another filtration on algebraic de Rham cohomology called the \emph{conjugate} filtration.
+It will not be enough that the sections induced by algebraic cycles and global classes invariant under the geometric Frobenius be flat, and we will need additional compatibility with both the Hodge filtration and another filtration on algebraic de Rham cohomology called the \emph{conjugate} filtration.
 We begin by recalling this latter notion, which requires us to specialize to the situation where $S$ is a scheme of characteristic $p$ (so $p \mathcal{O}_{S} = 0$).

 We begin by defining an additional filtration on the algebraic de Rham complex $\Omega^{\bullet}_{X/S}$, complementary to the Hodge filtration described above.
 Its terms are given by

 The filtration $\tau_{\bullet}$ induces a spectral sequence, called the ``second spectral sequence of hypercohomology'', denoted